rajvaya/login-with-twitter-cf-workers/README.md

 ### Login with Twitter for CloudFlare Workers.
 OAuth without the nonsense.

+Forked from [feross/login-with-twitter](https://github.com/feross/login-with-twitter) and modified to be executable on [CloudFlare Workers](https://workers.cloudflare.com/).

 ## Features

 This module is designed to be the lightest possible wrapper on Twitter OAuth.